 While I spent Summers in South Africa, my research in Australia continued, where I carried out a project uncovering the hidden diversity of fungi in the soils of south west Western Australia.

-Most recently I worked with the University of Queensland, on a project probing the correlates of success and failure in plant translocations.
+Most recently I worked with the University of Queensland, on a project to understand which methods result in success of plant translocations for conservation.

 Key research achievements